 The History and Archives of the North American Skull Base Society will be managed by the Society’s contracted management company.

 2.1.0 Annual Meeting Scientific Program Committee.
-Shall be composed of the President (chair), President-Elect, Immediate Past President and other members, as appointed by the President, whose term of office shall be one year.
-The President Elect may appoint his or her Program co-chairs and committee up to two years in advance to plan for the following year.
-Two Scientific Program Co-Chairs will be appointed by the President and be in charge of planning the Annual Meeting.
+Shall be composed of the President, President-Elect, Vice President, and other members, as appointed by the President, whose term of office shall be one year.
+Two Scientific Program Co-Chairs will be appointed by the President and are in charge of planning the Annual Meeting.
 They will serve a two-year term staggered between the two co-chairs.
 Members will be in charge of the various components of the program at the annual meeting.
 The committee shall be responsible for all aspects of the program and annual meeting including the general business and scientific sessions, special discussion groups, special courses or workshops, video sessions, poster sessions, and other activities as delegated by the Board of Directors or the President.

 2.2.0 Constitution and Bylaws Committee.
-Shall consist of a chair and six members whose term of office shall be three years with alternating and overlapping appointments, and the option for one renewal to the committee.
+Shall consist of a chair and an open number of, but no less than five (5), members whose term of office shall be three years with alternating and overlapping appointments, and the option for one renewal to the committee.
 It will be the function of the committee to review the Constitution and Bylaws.
 The committee shall make recommendations for modifications of the document and advise the Board of Directors of its recommendations.

 2.3.0 Membership and Credentials Committee.
-Shall consist of a chair and an open number of members whose term of office shall be three years with alternating and overlapping appointments, and the option for one renewal to the committee.
+Shall consist of a chair, and an open number of members, but no less than five (5), whose term of office shall be three years with alternating and overlapping appointments, and the option for one renewal to the committee.
+The committee shall include the immediate past chair for a one-year term for continuity.
 Shall review all applications for membership in the Society.
 The Secretary of the Society serves as a standing member.
 The committee shall vote on all eligible applicants for membership three times per year.
 The chair shall present a list of all eligible applicants and indicate those approved by the Committee at all Board of Director’s meetings.
 Voting shall be by a majority vote of the Board of Directors (in person or by other means).
 After approval by the Board of Directors the list of approved applicants shall be presented to the membership, at the annual Business meeting, for any further discussion, voting and induction into the society.
 The Committee shall further keep a record of the total membership, members by category, and fluctuation in membership and report such data to the Board of Directors.

 2.4.0 Nominating Committee.
-Shall consist of the President, Immediate Past President and the 4 prior Past Presidents.
+Shall consist of the President, Immediate Past President and the five (5) prior Past Presidents.
 The Immediate Past President shall be chair of the committee.
 The committee shall have the responsibility of selecting candidates for Officers of the Society and Directors-at-Large.
 The committee shall report the names of all nominees to the Board not less than thirty days before the annual meeting of the Society.

 2.5.0 Website and Communications Committee.
-Shall consist of a chair and up to ten members whose term of office shall be three years with alternating and overlapping appointments, and the option for one renewal to the committee.
+Shall consist of a chair, co-chair, and an open number of, but no less than five (5), members whose term of office shall be three years with alternating and overlapping appointments, and the option for one renewal to the committee.
+The committee shall include the immediate past chair for a one-year term for continuity.
 The committee, along with the Society’s management company, shall meet as needed via conference call or in person to advise, manage and coordinate any written or electronic communications produced by the Society.